mckenzies125/Affects_of_Recession_and_DemographicFactors_on_Income/README.md

 One particularly interesting observation was the consistent trend that counties closer to New York City tend to have higher average incomes, greater population densities, and more racial diversity compared to counties further away.

-This project was submitted as the final assignment for Spatial Fundamentals (DIDA-370).
+This project was submitted as the final assignment for "Spatial Fundamentals."
+(DIDA-370)